Skip to content

 • Cross-promote the video to your other social channels and/or embed it in your next email distribution.

-• Slide into the DMS (direct messages) of relevant news outlets — in the frogg toggs example, we sent the video via direct Instagram message to both SportsCenter and The Ellen DeGeneres Show … they’re playing hard to get.
+• Slide into the DMs (direct messages) of relevant news outlets — in the frogg toggs example, we sent the video via direct Instagram message to both SportsCenter and The Ellen DeGeneres Show … while they played hard to get, it was worth a shot.

 Now that you’ve armed yourself with the tools to create stellar content, you’re well on your way to crafting social media gold.
 Be authentic, be relatable, and don’t be afraid to push the envelope with your content topics — the virality will come.